rubenvannieuwpoort/posts/2019-04-09-a-simpler-form-of-the-quadratic-formula.md

-﻿# A simpler form of the abc formula
+﻿# A simpler form of the quadratic formula

 In high school, I had to learn the famous *abc-formula* by heart.
 It states that a polynomial $p$ defined as
 $$p(x) = ax^2 + bx +c$$